huggingface/blog/train-sentence-transformers.md

 model = SentenceTransformer("FacebookAI/xlm-roberta-base")

 # Initialize the CoSENTLoss
-# This loss requires pairs of text and a float similarity score as a label
+# This loss requires pairs of text and a floating point similarity score as a label
 loss = CoSENTLoss(model)

 # Load an example training dataset that works with our loss function: